aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-access-database/_index.md

 ```

 ### Step 2: Define MpdSettings
 Create an `MpdSettings` instance that contains the connection string to your Access database and the identifier of the project you want to read (here, `1` refers to the first project record).
+This is the core of **read access database java**.
 ```java
 MpdSettings settings = new MpdSettings(getConnectionString(), 1);
 ```